 The instructor will be the only one who can make or break your dream for kitesurfing.
 If the instructor has bad teaching habits, this can transfer into your kitesurfing as well, so you would like to search for a school that has professional instructors that can make your lesson as safe and enjoyable as possible.

 Having an instructor’s licence is good, but you can get it after a year of kitesurfing, so you will need to ask how long is the instructor kiting & teaching.
 Sometimes the best riders, who can do complicated tricks, are not necessarily the best teachers, while a good teacher, who can explain the material well to the student, might not be a competitive level rider.
 You should ask the school about the instructor or just speak with the instructor to get the feeling.

+What kind of lessons are they offering?
+Which should you pick?
 The question here is how motivated are you and how quickly you want to learn kitesurfing?
 Is it just a fun activity to do while you’re on holiday or you want to learn and progress?

 On average to become an independent kitesurfer you will need to spend around 15-20 hours on the water, but to get up on the board and ride your first meters takes on average 6-8 hours of private lessons, some people pick it up quicker, some slower.

 The most efficient way to learn kitesurfing is, of course, private lesson.
 The instructor stays all the time with you, so it makes a safe and you get instant feedback on what to improve on the next run.
 While it’s the most expensive and intensive option, it’s definitely worth it, as you will save time, learn at your own pace and be safe throughout the lesson.